 Who would you recommend would also benefit from TPE?

-At the risk of sounding cliche – industry amateurs, pro-ams or just straight up professionals who want and need to progressing their chosen fields but aren’t sure of how to do so or have a pattern of not getting to the next level.
+At the risk of sounding cliche – industry amateurs, pro-ams or just straight-up professionals who want and need to progress their chosen fields but aren’t sure of how to do so or have a pattern of not getting to the next level.
 And above all, those who are truly ready to do the work.

 Who is TPE not for?